artshumrc/search-hackathon/Corpus_Enrichment/Possibly_Useful_Tools_Services_and_Readings.md

 The Drawings of the Florentine Painters: From Print Catalog to Linked Open Data: http://journal.code4lib.org/articles/12902

-Data Munging Tools in Preparation for RDF: Catmandu and LODRefinehttp://journal.code4lib.org/articles/11013
+Data Munging Tools in Preparation for RDF: Catmandu and LODRefine: http://journal.code4lib.org/articles/11013